 Who Is Benjamin Netanyahu?

 Benjamin Netanyahu was born on October 21, 1949, in Tel Aviv, Israel.
 He joined the Israeli military in 1967, moving into the special operations force that rescued a hijacked airplane at the Tel Aviv airport in 1972.
-Netanyahu became leader of the right-wing Likud party in 1993 and has gone on to serve as prime minister for multiple terms, winning reelection in 2015 in a tense campaign.
+Netanyahu became leader of the right-wing Likud party in 1993 and has gone on to serve as prime minister for multiple terms.

 Benjamin Netanyahu was born on October 21, 1949, in Tel Aviv, Israel and grew up in Jerusalem.
 He spent most of his teen years living in the Philadelphia area, where his father, noted Jewish historian Benzion Netanyahu, worked as a professor.